Palm-of-the-Hand Stories

-Palm-of-the-Hand Stories (掌の小説, Tenohira no shōsetsu or Tanagokoro no shōsetsu (Note: Kawabata preferred the reading tanagokoro for the 掌 character.)) is the name Japanese author Yasunari Kawabata gave to 146 short stories he wrote during his long career.
-The earliest stories were published in the early 1920s, with the last appearing posthumously in 1972.
-The first Japanese edition to collect these stories appeared in 1971.
-The title refers to the brevity of the stories – many of which are only two to three pages long – which would "virtually fit into the palm of the hand".
+Palm-of-the-Hand Stories (掌の小説, Tenohira no shōsetsu or Tanagokoro no shōsetsu (Note: Kawabata preferred the reading tanagokoro for the 掌 character.)) is the name Japanese author Yasunari Kawabata gave to the type of short stories he wrote during his long career.
+The earliest of these stories were published in the early 1920s, with the last appearing posthumously in 1972.

+The first Japanese collection under this title appeared in 1952 and contained 100 stories in two volumes.
+In 1971, an expanded edition was published with 111 stories, and in 1989 there was a further expansion with 122 stories (based on the 1981 publication of Kawabata's complete works).
+Some scholars have classified as many as 146 such stories in total.
+The name refers to the brevity of the stories – many of which are only two to three pages long – which would "virtually fit into the palm of the hand".

 Style and themes

 For Susan J. Napier in the Monumenta Nipponica, Kawabata's brief stories express the facets of his novels, while at the same time "providing an intensity of focus that is the essence of Kawabata's celebrated 'haiku-esque' style", working with "evocations and suggestions".
 Often, the stories focus "on feelings rather than understanding", presenting "the chaos of the human heart", and depict "epiphanies, transformations and revelations".
 Reviewers also pointed out a "delicate lyricism" and "warmth and fragility" as well as a "cool formalism" and "sharp experimental intention and edge".
-Kawabata reportedly claimed to feel most at ease with the short-story form and explained that, while other writers tended to writing poetry in their early years, he wrote his Palm-of-the-Hand Stories.
+Kawabata reportedly claimed to feel most at ease with the short-story form and explained that, while other writers tended to writing poetry in their early years, he wrote his "palm-of-the-hand stories".